Modeling Scintillation Photon Transport and Reconstruction Algorithms for the Time-of-Flight Detector in the T2K Neutrino Experiment: Comparison with data

 We present this quantity for both data and simulation in Fig.~\ref{fig:Speed}.
 The inverse of the slope serves as an estimator of the velocity.
 Our measurements yield a propagation velocity of 16~cm/ns in the single-bar data, which is lower than both the value of 19~cm/ns inferred from the tabulated refractive index of EJ-200 and the result obtained with this index of refraction and the photon propagation simulation 17~cm/ns.
 While not conclusive, this discrepancy can be explained by noting that the tabulated value typically corresponds to the phase refractive index ($n_p$), whereas the transport of an optical pulse is governed by the group refractive index ($n_g$).
 The relationship between these indices is given by:

-In the visible range, the derivative $\frac{dn_p}{d\lambda}$ is typically negative due to normal dispersion.
+In the visible range, the derivative $\frac{dn_p}{d\lambda}$ is typically negative due to normal dispersion (the refractive index $n_p$ decreases with increasing wavelength $\lambda$).
 Consequently, the group index exceeds the phase index, causing an optical pulse to propagate more slowly than the monochromatic phase velocity at a given wavelength.

-The mean of the waveform parameters $A_i$, as shown in Fig.~\ref{fig:A_mean}, along with their dispersions in Fig.~\ref{fig:A_rms}, demonstrate reasonable agreement with the data given the model’s simplicity.
-A notable discrepancy arises in the RMS of $A_0$, likely due to the model’s oversimplified handling of the muon energy spectrum and energy deposition.
-However, the shapes of the remaining parameters are generally well reproduced.

-The simulation also accurately captures the correlations between the different $A_i$ parameters, as illustrated in Fig.~\ref{fig:Fit2D}\footnote{In the data, $A_1$ is shifted due to the lack of proper zero suppression.}.
-Among these, $A_5$, which describes the waveform’s falling edge, shows the largest deviation in the simulation.
-However, since $A_5$ has minimal impact on resolution or rise-time calculations, this discrepancy has limited practical consequences.

-In order to reach this level of agreement, we introduced a slight increase in the effective reflectivity of the 3D-printed material surrounding the SiPM encapsulation, see Table~\ref{tab:SimParam}.
-This adjustment can be interpreted as compensating for an incomplete modelling of the complex optical response at the end of the detector, see Fig.~\ref{fig:EndofBar}.
-Furthermore, the rise time comparison, Fig.~\ref{fig:RiseTime}, shows excellent agreement across all propagation distances, although a small discrepancy remains in the slope of the rise time between data and simulation for distances below $\sim 180$~cm.

-Achieving a more accurate simultaneous reproduction of both the resolution and the waveform shape will require further optimization of the simulation parameters, as well as a more realistic modeling of the particle momentum and angular distributions.
+Achieving a more accurate simultaneous reproduction of both the resolution and the waveform shape will require further optimization of the simulation parameters, as well as a more realistic modelling of the particle momentum and angular distributions.
 The latter can only be achieved within the framework of the full ND280 T2K Monte Carlo.
-Nevertheless, the present level of agreement already represents a significant milestone for T2K operations: it enables the use of simulation outputs in a manner directly comparable to experimental data, while retaining a detector response that is modeled from first principles.
+Nevertheless, the present level of agreement already represents a significant milestone for T2K operations: it enables the use of simulation outputs in a manner directly comparable to experimental data, while retaining a detector response that is modelled from first principles.
 This capability is particularly important for future evaluations of systematic uncertainties in timing measurements based on time-of-flight (ToF).